The Elkheart Cliffs

 Red Hollow is the main drainage emerging from the Elkheart Cliffs due east of Orderville, a small town on US 89 five miles north of the junction with UT 9 from Zion.
 A half mile dirt track leads towards the cliffs and the mouth of the canyon, starting at 100 E St in town; south one block then left (along Red Hollow Drive), a road that soon becomes unpaved then a bit rough and sandy, including one crossing of a streambed, so 4WD may be needed.
 The track ends by a fence in front of a water tank, from where the wash is a short walk downhill.

-Photographs: 6 views of Red Hollow and Spring Hollow.
+Photographs 7 views of Red Hollow and Spring Hollow

 Graffiti carved on some parts of the walls and abundant footprints suggest the canyon is often visited.
 The lower narrows, up to the dryfall, can all be seen in half an hour and while not especially pretty, Red Hollow makes for an enjoyable quarter day hike.
 Although the canyon is dry much of the year, at some times a fair amount of water might be present, making conditions rather more difficult.

-Spring Hollow: The Spring Hollow creek emerges from quite a narrow opening at the side of the low cliffs that line this part of the Virgin River valley, above which is a straight passage through white/light brown rocks.
-After two bends and 1/4 mile, the creek enters a shady chamber where the water falls 20 feet into a shallow pool, cascading down a wall of horizontal, thin-layered strata; a photogenic scene.
-Away from the waterfall, the rocks are carved with hundreds of inscriptions, mostly quite recent but some date from the late nineteenth century, such as from several members of the Kent family.
+The Spring Hollow creek emerges from quite a narrow opening at the side of the low cliffs that line this part of the Virgin River valley, above which is a straight passage through white/light brown rocks.
+After two bends and a quarter of a mile of canyon, the creek enters a shady chamber where the water falls 20 feet into a shallow pool, cascading down a wall of horizontal, thin-layered strata; a photogenic scene.
+Away from the waterfall, the rocks are carved with hundreds of inscriptions, mostly quite recent but some dating from the late nineteenth century, such as from several members of the Kent family.